WLAN-Pi/wconsole/README.md

 Once you have made your changes, hit Ctrl-X to exit and hit "Y" to save the changes when prompted.

-Next, flip the WLANPi back in to "wconsole" mode as described in previous sections.
+Next, flip the WLANPi back in to "Wi-Fi Console" mode as described in previous sections.
 After the accompanying reboot, the WLANPi should operate using the newly configured parameters.

-(Note: if you make these changes while in "wconsole" mode, they will not take effect.
-You must start in "classic" mode, make the updates, then switch to "wconsole" mode)
+(Note: if you make these changes while in "Wi-Fi Console" mode, they will not take effect.
+You must start in "classic" mode, make the updates, then switch to "Wi-Fi Console" mode)

 ## Alternative Switching Option

-If you feel brave, the [wlanpi-nanohat-oled](https://github.com/WLAN-Pi/wlanpi-nanohat-oled) project provides an easy option to enable/disable wconsole mode via a front panel menu system.
+If you feel brave, the [wlanpi-nanohat-oled](https://github.com/WLAN-Pi/wlanpi-nanohat-oled) project provides an easy option to enable/disable Wi-Fi Console mode via a front panel menu system.
 Take a look at the project page to find out more details.